 I’d love to stay in touch with you about issues related to town politics.

-Two other candidates for Town Meeting in Precinct Four, Judith E. Garber and Sarah C. Evans have been endorsed by Arlington Fights Racism as well as two candidates in town-wide races, Kelda Fontenot for Housing Authority, and Guillermo Hamlin for Assessor.
-I encourage you to vote for all five of us!
+Another candidate for Town Meeting in Precinct Four, Judith E. Garber, has been endorsed by Arlington Fights Racism as well as two candidates in town-wide races, Kelda Fontenot for Housing Authority, and Guillermo Hamlin for Assessor.
+I encourage you to vote for all four of us!

 Join for my Town Hall